 - On long expeditions, if you need GPS, you’ll have to know how to change the battery yourself as the full GPS mode has a battery life of 60 hours.

-Why We Chose ThisWe like the feather light weight of this watch that’s also extremely durable.
+Why We Chose ThisWe like the feather light weight of this watch which is also an extremely durable and tough watch.
 You’ll hardly notice it on your wrist, but you’ll be able to operate it with climbing gloves or underwater with diving gloves.
 You can adjust the battery life, and you can track your training performance.
 Plus, it’s tested to operate in extreme conditions like cold weather and to almost 500 feet underwater.

 4. Suunto Ambit3 Peak ABC Watch